GonkieDev/phoenix_engine/README.md

 ### Renderer Backend TODOs:
 - remove the arenas from function signatures since we have access to them inside the `vulkan_context`
+- go through the things that can be reallocated and make sure they're being initalised to 0

 #### Platform TODOs:
 - minimise windows results in `engineState.suspended = 1`